Wealthify doesn't support your browser

 This will depend entirely on you, your personal finances, and how you’re planning to save.
 Adding to your child’s ISA little and often can have a significant impact, even if it doesn’t feel like much.

-For example, if you put just £35 into a Junior Investment Account every month from when they were born, by the time they’re 18 they could have around £10,744 waiting for them – although, do keep in mind that this projected value may vary depending on market performance also fees and fund charges apply.[3]
-That could go a long way in helping towards moving into their first home or buying a car.
+For example, if you put just £35 into a Junior Stocks and Shares ISA every month from when they were born, by the time they’re 18 they could have around £10,744 waiting for them.
+That could go a long way in helping towards moving into their first home or buying a car, for example.

 It’s worth noting that the earlier you start saving for their future, the more potential you could be giving their money.
 This is because of a handy little thing called compounding – which is where any profits you receive are re-invested and able to create profits of their own.
-Over time these profits can really add up and the value of your plan will reflect this.
+Over time, these profits can really add up and the value of your plan will reflect this.

-How to open a Junior Stocks and Shares ISA?
+How to open a Junior Stocks and Shares ISA

-Thanks to digital investment platforms, like Wealthify, opening a child Investment ISA is a task that can be done in minutes.
+Thanks to digital investment platforms like Wealthify, opening an Investment ISA suitable for a child is a task that can be done in minutes.
 Simply choose how much you want to invest, pick an investment style that suits your needs, and our team of experts will do the rest for you.
-Sit back and watch as we build a plan for your child with a range of different investments from all around the world.

 Your tax treatment will depend on your individual circumstances and it may be subject to change in the future.